 Unfortunately, I haven’t been able to visit the all new Hagrid’s Magical Creature Motorbike Adventure just yet.
 I’m hoping to make my way back to Universal soon, so stay tuned!
 If it’s anything like the existing rides, it is well worth the wait to ride.

 If you take the Hogwarts Express from Hogsmeade to Diagon Alley, you will encounter Voldemort on your journey.

-My favorite store in Hogsmeade is Honeydukes Homemade Sweets.
+Honeydukes Homemade Sweets is, by far, my favorite store in Hogsmeade.
 At Honeydukes, you can find all sorts of delicious treats to take home with you or, if you’re like me, shovel down as soon as you buy them.
 Just the smell of Honeydukes will make you hungry, so be warned!
 Look for Chocolate Frogs, Bertie Bott’s Every Flavour Beans, and Exploding Bonbons.

 When you exit Forbidden Journey, you enter Filch’s Emporium of Confiscated Goods, a smorgasbord of items for every wizarding need.
 At Filch’s, find house gear, replicas of movie props, and pictures from the Forbidden Journey ride!
 Pay attention to the decor in Filch’s.
 The Sword of Gryffindor, Filch’s files of students (including Neville – who knew he could do anything wrong?), and the Maurader’s Map complete with moving footprints can be found.